Gyles Brandreth: Television

 Brandreth has appeared in the "Dictionary Corner" on the game show Countdown more than 300 times, including Carol Vorderman's final edition in 2008, making more appearances than any other guest.
 He appeared on TV-am's Good Morning Britain.
-He was known for his collection of jumpers, of which some were sold in a charity auction in 1993.
+He has appeared regularly in recent years on ITV's This Morning.

+In 1989, he presented, with his wife, Michèle, Discovering Gardens, a documentary television series that explored public gardens across South West England while speaking to the people that created and maintained them.

 Brandreth hosted the short-lived game show Public Opinion in 2004.
 In 2006, he appeared on the television series That Mitchell and Webb Look, on the fictional game show "Numberwang", satirising his appearances in Countdowns "Dictionary Corner".
 In 2007, he guest-starred in the Doctor Who audio play I.D.
 From July to August 2009, he hosted the game show Knowitalls on BBC Two.
 In April 2010, he appeared on BBC Radio 4's Vote Now Show.
 He made a cameo appearance as himself in Channel 4 sitcom The IT Crowd, in the episode "The Final Countdown", again as a guest in Countdown's "Dictionary Corner".

-A frequent guest on BBC television panel shows, he has appeared on nine episodes of QI (as well as confirmed to appear on a future episode of Series W) and nine episodes of Have I Got News for You.
+A frequent guest on BBC television panel shows, he has appeared on ten episodes of QI and nine episodes of Have I Got News for You.
 He has appeared in episodes of Channel 5's The Gadget Show, and is a contributor to the BBC's early evening programme The One Show.